Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Conclusion

-\begin{backmatter} \bmsection{Funding} The research described in this paper was carried out at the California Institute of Technology under a contract with the National Aeronautics and Space Administration (80NM0018D0004). \bmsection{Acknowledgements} We thank Darren Dowell, Kenneth Mannat, Hien Nguyen, and Marco Viero for productive discussions regarding the collimator design and for helpful comments on the manuscript. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data Availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \end{backmatter}
+\bmsection{Acknowledgements} We thank Darren Dowell, Kenneth Mannat, Hien Nguyen, and Marco Viero for productive discussions regarding the collimator design and for helpful comments on the manuscript.
+The research described in this paper was carried out at the California Institute of Technology under a contract with the National Aeronautics and Space Administration.

+\bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data Availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \end{backmatter}